 You can use these guides independently or with the help of our Support Services Teams.

 You’ll be an employer if you’re a person with care needs or their nominated person who employs (or wants to employ) a carer or personal assistant through their direct payment.
-We've set up a register of PA carers that you can search to find one that suits your needs.
+We've set up a list of PA carers on the Norfolk Community Directory that you can search to find one that suits your needs.

 You may be getting direct payments from us but you don't employ a PA.